 - people or companies that you transfer money to;

-- other financial institutions, when you make outbound payments or receive payments;
+- other financial institutions, when you make outbound payments, perform currency conversion or receive payments;

 - our lawyers or other external consultants, in order to perform activities required by law (e.g. internal or external audit);

-- other entities or the personal data may be shared with them under the contract which is concluded between you and us;
+- other entities if the personal data may be shared with them under the contract which is concluded between you and us;

 - other entities under an agreement with us.